Parker, Colorado: Education

+Healthcare

+AdventHealth Parker is the only hospital.

 Recreation

 The Town maintains 10 trails with over 27 miles of concrete paved, multi-use trails, over 6 miles of natural surface equestrian trails and a 1.8-mile natural surface, multi-use loop trail.
 The Cherry Creek Trail runs along Cherry Creek, north and south through Parker.
 Bicycling, hiking, nature walks, and cross-country skiing are all popular uses.

 The Rueter–Hess Reservoir is located west of town and is not yet open for recreational use of the water as of 2021, although trails around the reservoir are open.
 Planned activities there include fishing, hiking, and non-motorized boating.
 No natural streams flow into the reservoir, instead, water rights owned by the Parker Water and Sanitation District provide water delivered via Cherry Creek and local canals.
 If filled to capacity, the surface size would be 1,140 acres.

 The Parker Recreation Center is located alongside Lincoln Avenue and has several amenities such as gyms, swimming pools, fitness and cycling studios, sports and fitness classes, and more.